satori-com/mzbench/doc/cli.md

 `--node_commit=<commit>`
 :   Commit hash or branch name in the MZBench repository pointing to the MZBench version to install on the nodes.

+`--exclusive=<label>`
+:   Benchmarks with the same label couldn't be executed simultaneously, any further benches with this label will be blocked until its execution finishes.

 ### run